Instructor- Fixed Term

 Required Application Materials

-To apply, submit a letter of interest and vitae to https://careers.msu.edu (job posting #560933).
+Review of applications begins August 16, 2019.
+To apply, submit a letter of interest and vitae to https://jobs.msu.edu (job posting #tbd).
 References will only be requested of qualified applicants after initial review.
 All information will be kept confidential.
-Review of applications begins May 1, 2019.

 The School of Hospitality Business: